Manchester Primary School Trips & Tours

 Legoland Discovery Centre

-With hands-on experiences with fascinating educational workshops, SEA LIFE Manchester offers groups an astonishing aquarium experience where pupils will get up close to fascinating creatures from captivating sharks over humble starfish and seahorses to graceful ray.
-Younger pupils’ curiosity will be peaked as they become top rock pool explorers while older students can learn more about our local conservation initiatives and our Breed, Rescue, Protect projects.
+With hands-on experiences with fascinating educational workshops, SEA LIFE Manchester offers groups an astonishing aquarium experience where students will get up close to fascinating creatures from captivating sharks over humble starfish and seahorses to graceful ray.
+Younger students’ curiosity will be peaked as they become top rock pool explorers while older students can learn more about our local conservation initiatives and our Breed, Rescue, Protect projects.

 Manchester City FC Etihad Stadium Tour

 Groups can walk in the footsteps of their favourite players with this fascinating behind-the-scenes tour of the Etihad Stadium.
 From their arrival to their pre-match preparations, and from the big match to their post-match media obligations, gain a true understanding of the journey that they take on a match day.
 Your group will experience all of this with the help of one of our expert professional Guides, who will bring each area to life with interesting stories, facts and anecdotes.
 There are plenty of new areas to visit this season, including the brand-new player facilities and the introduction of The Tunnel Club – the first of its kind in world football.